 - A valid passport

-- A Canadian eTA or visa
+- A Canadian visa, if required

 - Your car’s registration documents